-Ski areas across Colorado offer acclaimed ski-school learning programs that are the perfect springboard to a life-long love affair with the slopes.
+Colorado ski areas offer acclaimed ski-school learning programs that are the perfect springboard to a lifelong love affair with the slopes.
 Whether you’ve tried skiing or snowboarding a few times or you want to make that inaugural Colorado mountain trip, taking a professional lesson will help you get the basics down and improve your technique more quickly.

-Designed for kids, adults and those of skill levels, nearly every resort has a learning program to get you started.
+Designed for kids and adults of every age and learning stage, nearly every Colorado ski resort has a family-friendly learning program to get you started.
 Below are a few examples of the unique programs offered.
-And don't forget, January is Learn to Ski & Snowboard Month, when many resorts offer great deals on lessons for beginners.
+Also, mark your calendars: January is Learn to Ski & Snowboard Month, when many resorts offer great deals on lessons for beginners!

-Loveland Explorers is a six-week program held in conjunction with the Loveland Racing Team, where coaches work with immediate and advanced skiers and snowboarders ages seven to 14 to develop skills throughout the season.
+Loveland Explorers is a six-week program held in conjunction with the Loveland Racing Team, where coaches work with intermediate and advanced skiers and snowboarders ages 7 to 14 to develop skills throughout the season.

 On a handful of Wednesday afternoons, Monarch offers ski and snowboard clinics just for women that take skills to the next level in a fun, non-competitive environment.